ysabelle2006/9569-H2-Computing/Practical.md

 Special Cases:

-1. When LinkedList is empty, insertion is as root (ie self._root = newNode)
+1. When LinkedList is empty or index == 1, insertion is as root (ie self._root = newNode)

-2. If index == 1, change the root to newNode and set newNode._next as old root

-3. When insertion is at last index or greater, change the iterate to the last pointer and set ptr._next to newNode

-4. When insertion is done in between, iterate to the pointer before the index, set newNode._next to be ptr._next then set ptr._next to be newNode
+2. For other cases, iterate to the pointer before the index, set newNode._next to be ptr._next then set ptr._next to be newNode

 For insertion by data, it is possible that it comes out (e.g. insert words in alphabetical order), for these types, it has the same cases just that now it is less simple to tell if the node is supposed to be at which position, so prior checks are necessary